Can you help me learn how to read English?

 If you enjoy classics -- great -- by all means read them.
 And if a regular classic is too difficult, many of the readers that I mentioned above have made shortened versions of these classics.
 I really like to see students with a fashion or a sports magazine, surfing the web to find a good recipe that's written in English, reading a how-to article on someone's blog etc. because I know each time they read something practical or enjoyable, they're more likely to do it again.

 Each month I write a newsletter article about a different topic and it's a great way to practice reading.
 I give the definitions for a lot of key vocabulary and there's even an audio MP3 so you can listen to the pronunciation.

-If you have not yet signed-up, please enter your name and email in the form.
 To see samples of the article (and podcast), click on the links below:

 Well I hope this answer to Miguel's question will help some of the rest of you.
 If you have a tip to help others learn how to read English please share it in the comments below.
 What do you like to read in English?
 How often do you read in English?
 Leave a comment to practice.